Ariel-OOP/Exercise_0/README.md

 After the filteration is complete the program will export a KML file (it is similar to an XML file) with all the related WIFI points.
 The KML file can be opened using Google Earth.

+# Instructions <br />

+1. Clone repository and add the jars in the resources folder to libary path.
+2. Run the Main.java in the Application folder.
+3. You can add your own CSV file from the wigle app to the FileResources folder.
+4. Enjoy!!!